Code-Institute-Submissions/Wild_Thing_Yoga/readme.md

 >- find that features load quickly.
 >- find that features are adapted to my devices screen size.
 >- learn more about the companys offering.
+>- have basic questions I may have answered without having to contact the organization.
 >- learn about their interaction with others via social media.
 >- learn about their service quality through testimonials.
->- easily learn of upcoming classes
+>- easily learn of upcoming classes.
->- learn about price of their services/classes
+>- learn about price of their classes.
->- book classes
+>- book classes.
->- access contact information
+>- access contact information.
->- find their location
+>- find their location.
->- contact the organization
+>- contact the organization.
->- avail of free resources
+>- avail of free resources.

 ### Design
 #### Structure